 There needs to be a clear understanding that there will be parallel disarmament.
-The coy reference to paras 34 and 35 of the Mitchell Report needS to be amplified to make it clear that all parties are committed to a properly scheduled disarmament programme during talks and that it is precisely this that the governments are promising to the parties to secure.
-The governmental commitment to bringing about "due progress on decommissioning" must be clarified in the above sense, is that the governments are committed to bring about actual disarmament alongside substantive talks.
+The coy reference to paras 34 and 35 of the Mitchell Report needs to be amplified to make it clear that all parties are committed to a properly scheduled disarmament programme during talks and that it is precisely this that the governments are promising to the parties to secure.
+The governmental commitment to bringing about "due actual disarmament alongside substantive talks.